CloudQuery News

 Q: Do I need AWS credentials to participate?

-A: No. The S3 bucket is public and read-only.
+A: No. The data is already in our Postgres database.
 You just need CloudQuery CLI and a destination to sync to.

-Q: Can I download the files directly from S3 without syncing?
+Q: Can I query the Postgres database directly without syncing?

-A: Technically yes, but that defeats the purpose.
+A: The database is read-only, so technically yes, but that defeats the purpose.
 We want you to experience CloudQuery's sync workflow.
 Plus, you need to show proof of sync for the swag.

 Q: What if I get the wrong answer?